isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-information-theory/quantum-information-theory.typ

     $ and similarly for $hat(D)$.
 ]<prop:properties-of-quantum-relative-entropy>
 #remark[
-    The quantum (Umegaki) relative entropy can be defined as the unique function satisfying the properties of @prop:properties-of-quantum-relative-entropy.
+    The quantum (Umegaki) relative entropy can be defined as the unique (up to normalisation) function satisfying the properties of @prop:properties-of-quantum-relative-entropy.
 ]

 == Divergences